-La Boca is a major tourist attraction with its colorful and iconic Caminito.
+La Boca is a major tourist attraction with its colorful and iconic Caminito and a must-visit.
 Walking a bit more into it, there are some interesting finds too.
 Besides, La Boca is where the Bombonera, Boca Juniors impressive stadium, is located.
-Visiting is one of the unmissable things to do in Buenos Aires, but keep in mind that, aside from the few streets that are packed with tourists, it tends to be a dodgy area – even locals will warn you to steer away from the non-touristy areas.
+It’s one of those places in Buenos Aires you shouldn’t miss, but keep in mind that, aside from the few streets that are packed with tourists such as Caminito, this tends to be a dodgy area – even locals will warn you to steer away from the non-touristy areas.

 Visit Recoleta Cemetery

-Things you come across when walking around in Palermo!
+Things you come across when walking around town!

 Walk around Palermo

-Palermo is a good place to hang out and walk around.
-It gets crowded on Sundays, when Porteños go to one of the many parks and they can be seen drinking their mate – a bitter infusion made of yerba mate which they love (they even take the thermos, mate and cup and bombilla, which is the straw they use to drink it, on their travels!).
+This part of the capital is a good place to hang out and walk around.
+It gets crowded on Sundays, when locals go to one of the many parks and they can be seen drinking their mate – a bitter infusion made of yerba mate which they love (they even take the thermos, mate and cup and bombilla, which is the straw they use to drink it, on their travels!).
 Personally I never acquired a taste for mate, but the social experience of sharing it is one of the nicest things to do in Buenos Aires.

 Walk along the river in Puerto Madero